Stanislav-Povolotsky/ton--research--get-methods/README.md

 # TON Get Methods

 Here you can see `method_id` for each known get method.
 Also there is JSON representation of this data: [all-known-methods.json](all-known-methods.json).
+FYI: You can call _any method_ if you know method_id (>65535) and don't know it's name by using this table: [all-methods.json](all-methods.json).
+For example you can use "method_id:85143:github:Stanislav-Povolotsky:rand_prowler" instead of calling "seqno" method (because they have exactly the same crc16 checksum).

 ## 106029	get\_jetton\_data
 - \(int, int, slice, cell, cell\) get\_jetton\_data\(\)